pandaypr/oculai_P_Challenge/README.md

 # **Oculai_P_Challenge**
-This project is part of Oculai Internship challenge
+This project is part of the Oculai Internship challenge.

-**Task:** Create a script which tracks the progress of various Construction work from the provided video
+**Task:** Create a script which tracks the progress of various Construction work from the provided video.

 **Solution:** Task for *Formwork and Concreting* was attempted and the solution is as follows: